IS VERCEL SAFE? VERCEL SECURITY REVIEW 2026 | VIBEEVAL

 The Verdict

 Vercel is a safe deployment platform with excellent infrastructure security.
 SOC 2 compliance and automatic security features make it suitable for production applications.
 The risk is almost entirely at the boundary you own: env var scoping, Preview protection, OAuth integrations, and the code your serverless functions actually run.
-Treat the platform as solid and put your effort into the application layer and the integrations you bolt on.
+Treat the platform as solid and put your effort into the application layer and the integrations you bolt on — especially when AI tools generate the handlers that run at the edge.

 Related Resources